Hyle33ies/CSC1004-Java-Chatroom/README.md

 ## Get Started

+*Update 23/4/19: The video tutorial is uploaded and you can see it in the resources folder.*

+*Update 23/4/19: The Bi-weekly report which takes 10% of the assessment was also uploaded for anyone's reference.
+Actually it's very stupid, too.
+I actually don't follow the schedule I made at the first week.
+Plans always change, don't they?*

 Let's see how the project is implemented.

 If you're trying to run the project on your own computer, you should set up your database first!